Home >> Research Area >>Natural Products>>Phenylpropanoids>> Dimethyl lithospermate B

 Product Name & Size Price Stock

-Dimethyl lithospermate B:5mg Please Inquire In Stock
+Dimethyl lithospermate B: 5mg $63 In Stock

-Dimethyl lithospermate B:10mg Please Inquire In Stock
+Dimethyl lithospermate B: 10mg Please Inquire In Stock

-Dimethyl lithospermate B:20mg Please Inquire In Stock
+Dimethyl lithospermate B: 20mg Please Inquire Please Inquire

-Dimethyl lithospermate B:50mg Please Inquire In Stock
+Dimethyl lithospermate B: 50mg Please Inquire Please Inquire

 Quality Control of Dimethyl lithospermate B